LandRegistry/govuk-frontend-flask/web/README.md

 - [Skip link](https://design-system.service.gov.uk/components/skip-link/)
 - [Table](https://design-system.service.gov.uk/components/table/)

-Simply comment out, or uncomment, any other components in `main.scss` that you need to exclude or include.
+Simply uncomment any other components in `main.scss` that you need to use.

-The same approach applies to JS; the `govuk-frontend.mjs` file at `/web/src/js/modules` only imports and creates the components that are used:
+The same approach applies to JS; the `main.mjs` file at `/src/js` only imports JS for the components being used:

 - Button
 - Error summary